Bun Burner 1500

 * * * THE COMPUTER TIME STAMP WILL BE YOUR OFFICIAL ENDING TIME * * *

-STEP FIVE: Prepare, Copy and Submit your documentation.
+STEP THREE: Prepare, Copy and Submit your documentation.

 Find a map (an old, or photocopied one is acceptable) and circle the cities you stopped in (don't forget the start and ending points) for gas/food/etc (a Xerox of a map is acceptable).
 This map is to assist the person verifying the routes and is meant to give a good overall picture of your ride.
 You do not actually have to find the small towns you stopped in, just circle the approximate area.
 The best map is one that shows your route on one or two pages.
 Please do not send in multi-page route sheets from mapping programs or an Auto club they are too hard for the verification team to get a good overview of your ride.

-If you use a SPOT messenger, please feel free to include that map also.
+If you use a sattelite tracking system, please feel free to include that map also.

 COPY your receipts and number the copies to correspond to your log.